nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 For data requests in which explicit consent is not checked, one of the following is **mandatory**:

-- The treatment relation of the data user organisation with the patient is checked technically by the data holder organisation (e.g. using a PatientEnrollmentCredential).
+- The treatment relation of the data user organisation with the patient **MUST** be checked technically by the data holder organisation (e.g. using a PatientEnrollmentCredential).
 This treatment relation can be scoped to a specific context (e.g. a use case).
 - A legal basis has been created in which explicit consent is not necessary.
 This is not checked technically.